-Based on the announcement, all changes related to the suspension of federal student loans are retroactive to March 13th, 2020.
-And so, If you've made a payment since then, you can request a refund by contacting your student loan servicer.
-All changes should have been put in place by loan servicers as of April 10th, 2020.
+Based on the initial suspension announcement in March, all changes related to the suspension of federal student loans were retroactive to March 13th, 2020.
+This meant if you made a payment after March 13th, you could request a refund by contacting your student loan servicer.

 4. People enrolled in a loan forgiveness program will still receive credit